wusted/kubernetes-install/17-traefik-crd-operator-terraform/README.md

 5. Confirm in the logs that the Certificate was obtained.
 ```
 $ kubectl --kubeconfig kubeconfig.yaml logs pod/traefik

+## Output should be something like this:
+level=debug msg="Loading ACME certificates [test.pereirajean.com]..."
 ```

 6. Confirm by accessing through a web browser